-Fort William Henry was constructed on the southern end of Lake George by the British during the French & Indian War - the American colonial extension of the global Seven Years' War.
-The construction of the fort prompted a series of skirmishes with the French in 1755, referred to collectively as the Battle of Lake George.
+Fort William Henry was constructed on the southern end of Lake George by the British during the French & Indian War (the American colonial extension of the global Seven Years' War).
+This prompted a series of skirmishes with the French, referred to collectively as the Battle of Lake George.

 The Lake George area was a hive of activity during the French & Indian War.
 French troops retained a presence around the lake and constructed Fort Carillon (later named Fort Ticonderoga) on the northern end of the lake soon after Fort William Henry was completed.

-At the end of July in 1757 French troops led by FranÃ§ois de Gaston (Chevalier de Lévis) and Montcalm, as well as their allies, travelled over land and water to Fort William Henry, camping nearer and nearer to the British fort.
+At the end of July in 1757 French troops led by François de Gaston (Chevalier de Lévis) and Montcalm, as well as their allies, travelled over land and water to Fort William Henry, camping nearer and nearer to the British fort.
 On August 3, skirmishes broke out and the French blockaded the road that led to the nearby British-held Fort Edward.

 With this knowledge, Montcalm began siege operations, firing at the fort and moving steadily closer to the fort's walls.
 This six-day attack by Montcalm and his 8,000 French troops, Native allies, and Canadian volunteers left Fort William Henry near collapse.

-The Surrender and "Massacre"
+The Surrender and "Massacre" of 1757

 Montcalm's terms of surrender allowed for the British and their camp followers to retreat to Fort Edward under French escort, based on the condition that the troops would not engage in fighting for 18 months.
 The British would retain the full honors of war, and were allowed to keep their personal belongings as well as a single symbolic canon.
 The ill and wounded would be cared for by the French and released when their health improved.

 The collective deaths of the British following the surrender of Fort William Henry are remembered today as a "massacre".
 There still remains much speculation as to how many people (including women, children, and slaves who were not part of military records) were killed, with reports varying from a few dozen to over one thousand deaths.
 The massacre was later dramatized in James Fenimore Cooper's book, The Last of the Mohicans, and its numerous film adaptations.